NikKowPHP/social-brain/chapters/chapter-11.md

 The board had heard all the data points before, but they had never heard them woven into a story.
 The arc transformed a list of problems into a clear and compelling narrative.
 The Phoenix Project was fully funded that afternoon.

+That evening, however, Maria didn't feel the pure elation she expected.
+Instead, she felt a "success hangover"—the weight of the expectations she had just created.
+Her story had been powerful, but now her team had to deliver on that promise, and the pressure felt immense.
+It was a sobering reminder that a conductor's work doesn't end with the final note of the performance; it continues in the quiet moments of carrying the responsibility that comes with it.

 ---

 The project was funded, but the victory was short-lived.
 The new pressure-cooker timeline immediately created friction between Mark, who wanted to move fast, and Jane, who was worried about quality.
 Maria knew her next challenge wasn't persuading executives, but navigating a high-stakes conflict within her own team.